ZEN-universe/ZEN-garden/docs/files/zen_garden_in_detail/configurations.rst

 default, four iterations of the scaling algorithm are conducted without including the values of the right-hand-side. :ref:`t_scaling.t_scaling` provides a detailed description of the scaling algorithm.

+.. _configuration.plugins:

+Activating plugins and passing configurations to plugins is done by modifying the ``plugins`` key in the ``config.json``.
+The key name corresponds to the plugin name to be activated. the dictonary under this key defines the configuration for the plugin.